AshtreeBV/metadhana-whitepaper/docs/value/value-generation.md

 2. Lock TOKEN & NFTs to unlock exclusive content
 3. Vote and participate in the DAO
 4. Buy and Sell in the marketplace
-5. Pay for services in our Crosschain Swap
+5. Pay for services in our Cross-chain Swap
 6. Mint TOKEN using earned token derivatives